-It is even possible Smith’s business was a continuation of Mary Ann’s, given its location and the goods they sold.
-In late 1910 Mary Ann had married her second husband Thomas Bestwick, the recently widowed publican at Alfreton’s Railway Hotel, so it would have made sense to sell her business at around this time.
-The 1911 census shows her and Thomas running the pub together at 105 King Street alongside her youngest daughter Olive and step-son Melville Bestwick.
-Her age is recorded as fifty eight, however we know from her birth certificate she was actually fifty nine at the time, a rather scandalous eleven years older than her new husband.
+It is even possible Smith’s business was a continuation of Mary Ann’s, considering its location and the type of goods they sold.
+Indeed it would have made sense for her to sell her business at around this time, as on 9 November 1910 Mary Ann had married her second husband Thomas Bestwick, the recently widowed publican at Alfreton’s Railway Hotel, at the United Methodist Chapel in Somercotes.
+The 1911 census shows her and Thomas running the pub together at 105 King Street alongside her youngest daughter Olive and three-year-old step-son Melville Bestwick.
+Her age is recorded as fifty eight, however we know from her birth certificate Mary Ann was actually fifty nine at the time, a rather scandalous eleven years older than her new husband.

 As this is the last census currently open to the public, Mary Ann’s movements after this date become harder to trace.
 We know her husband Thomas died on 1 February 1929, and that according to his probate record his last address had been ‘Holly House’ on South Moor Lane in Birmington, near Chesterfield.
 Presumably Mary Ann had been living with him at the time.
 Ten years later the sale of this house was recorded in a local newspaper:

-The property was still said to be in the possession of a trust Thomas had set up, suggesting Mary Ann had continued living there for a time after her husband’s death.
-Sadly we know from her death certificate that her final days were spent at Storthes Hall Mental Hospital near Huddersfield, where she was admitted on 19 April 1938, three months before she passed away on 30 July.
+Sadly we know from her death certificate that Mary Ann’s final days were spent at Storthes Hall Mental Hospital near Huddersfield, where she was admitted on 19 April 1938, three months before she passed away on 30 July.
 The cause of death was identified as lobar pneumonia, and she was said to be eighty eight years old, although she was in fact only eighty six.
 Perhaps the most intriguing detail on her death certificate however is the entry in the ‘Rank or Profession’ column, which reads “of Caravan, Toll Gate Hotel Yard, Old Mill, Barnsley U.D”.
 This was both her last known address and that of her travelling showman son, Charles Frederick Ling, her next of kin in the hospital’s admittance records.
+According to one researcher, Mary Ann had been travelling ever since her husband’s death in 1929 (Steve Smith, e-mail message to author, 11 September, 2016), but even before this she and Thomas had apparently been operating automatic machines at fairs throughout the Nineteen Twenties.
 Despite having also been a Hall, a Buxton and a Bestwick in her time, perhaps Mary Ann had always felt most at home travelling with the Lings?

 L-R: Miriam Buxton (née Hall), her great granddaughter Isabella Cicely Hobson, granddaughter Annie Elizabeth Hobson (née Ling), and daughter Mary Ann Ling (formerly Buxton, née Hall) c.
 1907.
 Source: Courtesy of the National Fairground Archive.